-We recently received the following from a prospective client:
+Recently our office received the following note from a prospective client.

 Before I make a decision, I want to find out the followings.

-1. As an owner builder, I don’t have full experience, make sure everything are correct, might forget things along the ways.
-Is this insurance with public and liability insurance cover all these things?
+1. As an owner builder, I don’t have full experience, to make sure everything is correct, I might forget things along the ways.
+Is this insurance with public liability insurance cover all these things?

 2. In some occasions where more than one contractors onsite, is this cover?